socketsetter/public/learningJourney.md

 # My Learning Journey

 This document tracks past, present, and future learning topics.
-Hands-on experience with any technology certification is important, so you'll see lab projects that reinforce the knowledge I've learned.
+Hands-on experience with any technology certification is important, so you may see lab projects throughout each section that reinforce knowledge.

 <details>
 <summary><b>Artificial Intelligence and Data Science</b></summary>